eljeko/confluent-examples/ksqldb-messages-count/README.md

     GROUP BY 'orders'
     EMIT FINAL;

-# Fast setup

-You can run the command:

-    ./setup-demo.sh

-This will prepare everything for you.
+# Query the table and consume messages

 Query the Table from CLI (remember to start first the data generator with jr):